 It has been handed down for generations and I feel compelled to share it with you because I want to spread the joy in making and baking (and tasting) one of the best and easiest Christmas cookie recipes I know of.

-My grandmother was fond of making lots of cookies and Bishop Cake at Christmastime.
+In fact, my grandmother was fond of making lots of holiday goodies like Bishop Cake, frosted Sugar Cookies and Linzer Cookies, just to name a few.
 She did so lovingly because she knew that her ten grandchildren couldn’t pass up the opportunity of nibbling the sweets she made.

 This recipe for Shapas has been handed down from grandmother to mother in our family and has been made for over 100 years to the delight of so many family members.